Blepharitis from Eyelash Extensions

 September 24, 2018 by The Lash Professional.

 Being a lash artist is the best job.
 You get to hang out with women all day while enhancing their natural beauty.
 What is better than that?
-We’re pretty lucky to be in this awesome industry, right?
 I can honestly say that there isn’t too much that I dislike about being a lash artist.
 There is this one thing that I would rather not have to deal with though: lash diseases and disorders.
-Yeah, yuck, who wants to deal with that?
+Yeah, who wants to deal with that?

 So how do eyelash disease and disorders even happen?
 Well, when eyes or surrounding areas are exposed to harmful bacteria, eye infections make their debut.
-Bam, they show up on the scene and make a scene, too!
+They show up on the scene and make a scene, too!

 It is your job as a lash artist to ensure that your lash station, lash tools and hands are free from bacteria that could spread infection or disease.
 Also, it’s your job to educate your clients on lash diseases and disorders and how to avoid them.
 It’s a two-way street, both you and your client’s need to partake in the effort to keep their eyes free from eye infections!